Moving to France: How to Set Up Visas, Bank Accounts, Housing & More

 Moving to a New Home in France

-Properties for rent in France can be found online (check websites like Appartager, Particulier à Particulier, LiveOnRiviera, or SeLoger), through real estate agents, by word of mouth, or through expat network sites.
+Properties for rent in France can be found online (check websites like Appartager, Particulier à Particulier, LiveOnRiviera, or SeLoger), through real estate agents, by word of mouth, or through French expat network sites.
 Depending on which city or town you are looking to live in France, finding a place to rent may be relatively easy or quite stressful.
 Don't forget to use common sense and follow your gut when searching online - if an announcement seems too good to be true, it probably is!
 Never send money before you have signed a rental agreement.

 Your dossier is an important element in your apartment search